fatihgvn/apachep/README.md

-# apachep
+# Apachep

-Apacheap automatically installs the following packages on your linux system.
-It allows you to develop more than one project at the same time by dividing your web projects into virtual hosts in localhost.
-With the help of PHP-FPM, you can continue to develop your different projects in different versions with more than one php version at the same time.
+Apachep automatically installs the following packages on your Linux system.
+It allows you to develop more than one project at the same time by dividing your web projects into virtual hosts on localhost.
+With the help of PHP-FPM, you can develop different projects concurrently using different PHP versions.

-**Packages Used**
+---

+## Packages Used

 ```
 apache2
 php